Josef Wagner (Gauleiter): Height of power, 1933 to 1941

 On 29 October 1936, Wagner was appointed Reichskommissar for Pricing, an important position for managing the economy under Göring's Four Year Plan.
+He was charged with ensuring stable wholesale and retail prices for both raw materials and finished goods, and decreed that after 26 November 1936, any increase in prices was forbidden.
+However, within a few months he had to back off this absolute mandate due to market forces.
+As the scarcity of raw materials grew, he had to allow price increases for industries dependent on expensive raw material imports.
 On 9 November 1937, he was promoted to SA-Obergruppenführer.
 On the outbreak of the Second World War in Europe on 1 September 1939, he was named Reich Defense Commissioner for Wehrkreis (Military District) VIII, which included not only Gau Silesia, but the eastern sections of Reichsgau Sudetenland.
 It was headquartered in Breslau.
 In this position, he had responsibility for civil defense and evacuation measures, as well as administration of wartime rationing and suppression of black market activity.

 After the conquest of Poland on 8 October 1939, Germany annexed large parts of the country, with East Upper Silesia being made part of Wagner's Gau of Silesia.
 Two days later, Wagner conferred with Adolf Eichmann who outlined the ruthless Nisko Plan to deport an estimated 70,000 to 80,000 Jews to the Lublin District.
 Wagner agreed to cooperate with the plan and the first deportations began on 20 October from Kattowitz (today, Katowice).
 Deportations continued until early 1940, aimed at expropriating Jews and Poles, and resettling the area with Germans.

 On 20 April 1940 Wagner was made an Obergruppenführer in the National Socialist Motor Corps (NSKK).
 On 15 November 1940, he assumed the responsibility of Housing Commissioner for his two Gaue.
 Then on 15 January 1941 he was appointed Staatssekretär (State Secretary) to Göring in the Four Year Plan.